1-bit Adam: Communication Efficient Large-Scale Training with Adam's Convergence Speed: Abstract

 \section{Abstract}

 Scalable training of large models (like BERT and GPT-3) requires careful optimization rooted in model design, architecture, and system capabilities.
 From a system standpoint, communication has become a major bottleneck, especially on commodity systems with standard TCP interconnects that offer limited network bandwidth.
 Communication compression is an important technique to reduce training time on such systems.
 One of the most effective methods is error-compensated compression, which offers robust convergence speed even under 1-bit compression.
-However, state-of-the-art error compensation techniques only work with basic optimizers like \textbf{SGD} and momentum \textbf{SGD}, which are linearly dependent on the gradients.
+However, state-of-the-art error compensation techniques only work with basic optimizers like \textbf{SGD} and \textbf{Momentum SGD}, which are linearly dependent on the gradients.
 They do not work with non-linear gradient-based optimizers like \textbf{Adam}, which offer state-of-the-art convergence efficiency and accuracy for models like BERT.
-In this paper, we propose {\OA} that reduces the communication volume by up to $5\times$, offers much better scalability, and provides the same convergence speed as uncompressed \textbf{Adam}.
-Our key finding is that \textbf{Adam}'s variance (non-linear term) becomes stable (after a warmup phase) and can be used as a fixed precondition for the rest of the training (compression phase).
+In this paper, we propose \textbf{\OA} that reduces the communication volume by up to $5\times$, offers much better scalability, and provides the same sample-wise convergence speed as uncompressed {Adam}.
+Our key finding is that {Adam}'s variance (non-linear term) becomes stable during training, hence we can run Adam in the beginning (warmup phase) and use it as a precondition for Momentum SGD during the rest of the training (compression phase).
 Experiments on up to 256 GPUs show that {\OA} enables up to $3.3\times$ higher throughput for BERT-Large pre-training and up to $2.9\times$ higher throughput for SQuAD fine-tuning.
 In addition, we provide theoretical analysis for our proposed work.